antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 Where a response may contain nested resources, judgement should be used whether to include all or part of each nested resource.

-Where appropriate nested resources **SHOULD** be returned in full, as requesting each nested resource separately would create significantly more requests than simply making the original request alone.
+Where appropriate, nested resources **SHOULD** be returned in full, as requesting each nested resource separately would create significantly more requests than simply making the original request alone.

 Sources: